Create your very own DIY wood countertop and even add a little “faux” aging if you like! It’s so much easier than you thought!

 Perfect!
 Exactly the color I wanted.
 Not too dark and not too light.

-I wanted it to have a bit of an aged appearance so I knew I was going to apply some white dry brushing like I did on the sample board I chose.
+I wanted it to have a bit of an aged appearance so I knew I was going to apply some white dry brushing as I did on the sample board I chose.

 But…I didn’t want to ruin all this work if for some reason the paint when on too thick or something.